-Bouncin' ---
+Bouncin'---

-It's a good thing some of these night spots have rear doors tion is over but - - - Pedro is still enjoying that seemingly never-ending vacation of his - - - Wake me for lunch!!!
-Ah! for this business education - - - Hey, "Whit" have you a dime that isn't working? - - - My, but we do have an exodus here that reverts after a few hours back to their old stalls - - - Our Freshmen basketballers hooped too many balls that really registered flooring our captain-elect for many counts -They paid for it and let the Seniors view it as it went trickling down the hoop - - - Halloway to New Englander: "Snowing in April, I thought this was the month of the rain."
-New Englander: "Just wait a minute Tex, just wait a minute" - - - The flaring 'Red-Head" acquired paralysis when stairs loomed ahead in Grafton - - - A new Paderewsky had loomed in the kitchen - - - How about it Barry, Paul, and Buck? - - - Bob and "Blackjack" Howard tried the town of "Ah Wilderness" fame and had to stop at a house to ask directions - - - The Newton baseballer has a new mascot - her name is Jean.
+It's a good thing some of these night spots have rear doors tion is over but - - - Pedro is still enjoying that seemingly never-ending vacation of his - - - Wake me for lunch !!!
+Ah! for this business education - - - Hey, "Whit" have you a dime that isn't working? - - - My, but we do have an exodus here that reverts after a few hours back to their old stalls - - - Our Freshmen basketballers hooped too many balls that really registered flooring our captain-elect for many counts .
+They paid for it and let the Seniors view it as it went trickling down the hoop - - - Halloway to New Englander: "Snowing in April, I thought this was the month of the rain."
+New Englander: "Just wait a minute Tex, just wait a minute" - - The flaring 'Red-Head" acquired paralysis when stairs loomed ahead in Grafton - - - A new Paderewsky had loomed in the kitchen - - - How about it Barry, Paul, and Buck? - - - Bob and "Blackjack" Howard tried the town of "Ah Wilderness" fame and had to stop at a house to ask directions - - - The Newton baseballer has a new mascot her name is Jean.
 Anne ? ? ?
-Mr. "Mac" doesn't trust this New England weather, he is still sporting his snow shoes, or are they spats -Birds are lacking in Cuba - - - Please ship two dozen ringnecks Havana, including check signed Carrio - - - The Budleigh 2nd floor has great prospects for night club proprietors - - - Nite spots in the vicinity shouldn't be affected by the present recession, with the 2nd floor on the rampage - - - The nerve of the Seniors, 50c my gawd - - - Grafton isn't so far is it fellows - - - Dooda must own the mint, or was that only small change - -My, what noise some cars will make - The Yankees must have had an off day last Monday, eh Church - - -What bus was it you were waiting for this time Dean - - - How old are you - - nineteen? - - - Hey - - - Bob.
+Mr. "Mac" doesn't trust this New England weather, he is still sporting his snow shoes, or are they spats - -Birds are lacking in Cuba - - - Please ship two dozen ringnecks Havana, including check signed Carrio - - - The Budleigh 2nd floor has great prospects for night club proprietors - - - Nite spots in the vicinity shouldn't be affected by the present recession, with the 2nd floor on the rampage - - - The nerve of the Seniors, 50c my gawd - - Grafton isn't so far is it fellows - - - Dooda must own the mint, or was that only small change - - -My, what noise some cars will make - The Yankees must have had an off day last Monday, ch Church - - -What bus was it you were waiting for this time Dean - - - How old are you - - nineteen? - - - Hey - - - Bob.

+Support The LEDGER

+When You Are

+Called Upon

+Choiniere's Dairy

+MILK and CREAM

+10 Maple Street WEBSTER.
+MASS.